jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) The Minister shall, as soon as practicable, lay a copy of that report before the House of Representatives.

 ### 142 Due date for payment of late filing penalty
-(1) Except in the case of employment income information or a return required by sections 16 to 18 of the Goods and Services Tax Act 1985, the due date for payment of a late filing penalty is the later of a date specified by the Commissioner (being a date not less than 30 days after the day on which the Commissioner notifies the taxpayer that the penalty is payable), and—
+(1) Except in the case of employment income information, or a multinational top-up tax return, or a return required by sections 16 to 18 of the Goods and Services Tax Act 1985, the due date for payment of a late filing penalty is the later of a date specified by the Commissioner (being a date not less than 30 days after the day on which the Commissioner notifies the taxpayer that the penalty is payable), and—
   (a) the terminal tax date for the tax year to which the annual tax return relates; or (b)
   (c) for the reconciliation statement that is required by regulation 3 of the Accident Rehabilitation and Compensation Corporation Insurance (Earnings Definitions) Regulations 1992 or regulation 15 of the Accident Insurance (Premium Payment Procedures) Regulations 1999 or any successor to that regulation made under the Accident Compensation Act 2001, the date by which the employer is required to furnish the reconciliation statement; or
   (d) for an annual ICA return required to be furnished under section 69(1) and (2)﻿(a) by an Australian ICA company that is not required to furnish a return of income for a tax year, the date by which the company is required to furnish the annual ICA return.
   (e)
 (1A) The due date for the payment of a late filing penalty for failing to provide employment income information is 30 days after the end of the month in which the employer is required to deliver their employment income information to the Commissioner.
+(1AB) The due date for the payment of a late filing penalty for a multinational top-up tax return is the date specified by the Commissioner, which must not be less than 30 days after the day on which the Commissioner notifies the taxpayer that the penalty is payable.
 (1B) The due date for the payment of a late filing penalty for a return required by sections 16 to 18 of the Goods and Services Tax Act 1985 for a taxable period is—
   (a) the 28th day of the second month following the end of the taxable period, if paragraphs (b) and (c) do not apply; or (b) the 15th day of February, if the month following the end of the taxable period is December; or